Burgenland wine route

 Austria’s red wine country

-The Burgenland wine route (Burgenländische Weinstraße) runs from the northern shore of the Neusiedlersee south through the Leithaberg, Eisenberg and Mittelburgenland wine regions — covering over 150 km from Neusiedl am See to the Slovenian border.
+The Burgenland wine route (Burgenländische Weinstraße) runs from the northern shore of the Neusiedlersee south through the Leithaberg, Mittelburgenland, and Eisenberg wine regions — more than 150 kilometres from Neusiedl am See to the Slovenian border, passing through a sequence of wine villages, baroque estate wineries, and open cellar doors that make it one of Austria’s most rewarding wine-focused drives.

 The main wine regions